6 Steps to Successfully Execute a Strategy

 Don't even start the 'doing' phase until you can confidently answer each of the above!

 Once you've created your plan - you need to start the process of engaging your organization.
 In reality the communication process should have been taking place in parallel to the planning process.
-Read more about that here.
+Communication is the vessel for driving organizational adoption of a new strategy, however, there are 5 key factors that influence the rate of strategy adoption in your organization

 Communication needs to be two-way.
 For example, you need to establish a mechanism for people to feedback their views about the strategy both at the start and as it rolls out.
 Some ideas for ways that you can facilitate this kind of constructive communication include: